 Israel’s medical clowning program is one of the best in the world.

-With nearly 100 medical clowns already working in anything from children’s wards to IVF clinics and delivery rooms, Israel’s goal is to create a global model for clowning therapy.
+With more than 100 medical clowns already working in children’s wards to IVF clinics and delivery rooms, Israel’s goal is to create a global model for clowning therapy.

 It’s well on its way.
 Research coming out of the country suggests that medical clowning – where clowns visit patients undergoing procedures in hospital to help them relax — could one day transform medicine.

-To find out more, ISRAEL21c reporter, Viva Sarah Press talks to Tsour Shriqui, the project manager and CEO of Dream Doctors, and medical clown, Dr. Shoshi Ofir from Poriya Hospital near Tiberias.
+To find out more, ISRAEL21c reporter, Viva Sarah Press talks to Tsour Shriqui, the project manager and CEO of Dream Doctors, and medical clown Shoshi Ofir from Poriya Hospital near Tiberias.